-Both repos will be updated in sync and will carry the same version of Rockstor’s code, assuming both are able to build at the time of that release.
+Every effort is made to updated all repos in sync, but Leap ones are favoured, and we try to carry the same version of Rockstor’s code in all of them, assuming they are all able to build at the time of that code release/tag.

 Again please note that these rpms are not nearly ready for production, but with skilled community feedback we can get them that way.

 If you are particularly interested in this effort but are struggling with this install method, or need to ask more on how to do this, then please wait until our Alpha openSUSE based installer is released.
 It may not be all that long

 Thanks to all those how have helped to get us this far.
 I’m chuffed to at least get here and special thanks to our forum moderator come major contributor @Flox who has done a tone of Rockstor on Leap15.1 / Leap15.2beta / Tumbleweed testing / developing.